Bob's Confetti: Phonetic Memorization Attacks in Music and Video Generation: Empirical Evaluation

-We now evaluate whether L2S models memorize and regenerate songs when given \textbf{exact replicas of training lyrics}.
-Unlike the phoneme-preserving attack—which manipulates surface phonetics while altering semantics—this attack tests if feeding the model lyrics that are likely seen during training is sufficient to trigger memorized musical outputs.
-We focus on the YuE model, as commercial closed-source models have sufficient filters in place for existing copyrighted lyrics, and systematically vary genre conditioning to test how robustly lyric identity alone governs output similarity.
+We next evaluate whether L2S models regenerate songs when given \textbf{verbatim training lyrics} (AVT attack).
+This setting tests if exposure to lyrics likely seen during training alone is enough to trigger memorized outputs.
+We focus primarily on YuE, since commercial models actively filter copyrighted English lyrics, and then contrast with SUNO, which imposed no such filter on Chinese songs.
+To probe robustness, we deliberately vary genre conditioning, even supplying mismatched prompts.